timghaly/EcoFoldDB/README.md

 chmod +x EcoFoldDB-annotate.sh
 ```
 ### Install Foldseek
 `EcoFoldDB-annotate` requires Foldseek for protein annotations.
-A GPU-compatible Foldseek is highly recommened for metagenome-scale annotations (i.e., for millions of proteins).
+A GPU-compatible Foldseek is highly recommended for metagenome-scale annotations (i.e., for millions of proteins).
 Protein sequences are converted directly to a structural database using the ProstT5 protein language model.
 GPU can accelarate ProstT5 inference by one to two orders of magnitude.